May 6, 2025

 13. If you did not submit an advisor or committee letter, please tell us why.

 Ensure you keep your answers concise and honest!
 The committee will be able to see through exaggerations or false stories.
-Ensure you start on the right foot and only provide accurate responses to these prompts.
+Start on the right foot and only provide accurate responses to these prompts.

 Stritch School of Medicine Interview Format